cs3org/OCM-API/IETF-RFC.md

 Before constructing the notification, the Sending Server MUST query the Receiving Server's OCM API Discovery endpoint.
-If the Receiving Server advertises `token-exchange` in its `criteria` and the Sending Server exposes the `exchange-token` capability with a `tokenEndPoint`, the Sending Server MUST include `must-exchange-token` in `protocol.webdav.requirements` and MUST NOT fall back to legacy shared-secret access.
-If the Receiving Server advertises `token-exchange` but the Sending Server does not expose the `exchange-token` capability or does not have a `tokenEndPoint`, the Sending Server MUST NOT create the share, as the Receiving Server would reject any notification that lacks the code-flow requirement.
+If the Receiving Server advertises `must-exchange-token` in its `criteria` and the Sending Server exposes the `exchange-token` capability with a `tokenEndPoint`, the Sending Server MUST include `must-exchange-token` in `protocol.webdav.requirements` and MUST NOT fall back to legacy shared-secret access.
+If the Receiving Server advertises `must-exchange-token` but the Sending Server does not expose the `exchange-token` capability or does not have a `tokenEndPoint`, the Sending Server MUST NOT create the share, as the Receiving Server would reject any notification that lacks the code-flow requirement.
-If the Receiving Server does not advertise `token-exchange` in its `criteria`, the Sending Server MAY still include `must-exchange-token` voluntarily.
+If the Receiving Server does not advertise `must-exchange-token` in its `criteria`, the Sending Server MAY still include `must-exchange-token` voluntarily.